muratk5n/thirdwave/en/README.md

 ---

 A liberterian working against individual liberty..
-Politics is [fun](https://www.bloomberg.com/news/features/2021-09-15/peter-thiel-gamed-silicon-valley-tech-trump-taxes-and-politics) in US thanks to ultra-rich cunts.
+Politics is [fun](https://www.bloomberg.com/news/features/2021-09-15/peter-thiel-gamed-silicon-valley-tech-trump-taxes-and-politics) in US thanks to the ultra-rich.

 ---